-Proteins contained in a cat saliva, called MUPs, cause a reaction in mice which can cause them to freeze with fear.
+Proteins contained in a cat’s saliva, called MUPs, cause a reaction in mice that can cause them to freeze with fear.
 I think it’s feasible that having a cat around the garden could deter mice from setting up base.

 But cats also have a lethal killing instinct – one they sometimes want to pass on!
 When I was a child, our house cat would often bring mice into the house for us to examine.

 I’ve tried several in recent years.
-Live traps can be effective, although when I used large ones as a kid I used to catch all sorts of things in them.
+Live mice traps can be effective, although when I used large ones as a kid I used to catch all sorts of things in them.
 The problem is you then need to dispose of them.

 I do like the little plastic ones that are easy and safe to set (just push back on the back), and when I did catch my finger in them once it didn’t hurt me.
 Traditional mouse traps are effective, but can be a pain to set, and it’s easy to catch your fingers.

 The problem is that it doesn’t just kill mice and rats.
 In fact, one friend told me how, after he put rat poison down, the barn owls from his area disappeared.
 His theory is that mice and rats ate the poison, and were in turn eaten by the owls, which were poisoned.

-This limits the amount of animals that can access the poison, although it doesn’t stop other creatures from eating the rats later.
+This limits the number of animals that can access the poison, although it doesn’t stop other creatures from eating the mice later.

-Take measures to stop them if you wish, but bon’t let it stop you from enjoying composting, reducing waste and experiencing the joy and pleasure of growing your own plants in your own home-made compost.
+Take measures to stop them if you wish, but don’t let it stop you from enjoying composting, reducing waste, and experiencing the joy and pleasure of growing your own plants in your own homemade compost.